siobhangallagher/SheCodesFinalProject_CreativeBrilliance/README.md

-🌿 Siobhán Gallagher – My First Website!
+🌿 Siobhan Gallagher – My First Website!

-Hey there! 👋Welcome to the code behind my very first website: www.siobhangallagher.meThis project is the beginning of my coding journey and growing portfolio 🌱
+Hey there! 👋Welcome to the code behind my very first website: www.siobhangallagher.me This project is the beginning of my coding journey and growing portfolio 🌱

 💻 About This Project